PagerDuty/scheduler/doc/user.md

 ## Introduction

-Pd-Scheduler is a task scheduling library made for building distributed services at PagerDuty.
+Scheduler is a task scheduling library made for building distributed services at PagerDuty.

 It provides the following functionality: